REZ3X/rejaka_web/public/blog/posts/laravelSetup/index.md

 ![PHP Version Checking](./phpcheck.png "PHP Version Checking")

-Boom.
-PHP is ready.
+PHP is now installed.

-### 📦 Composer Installation
+### Composer Installation

 Now we install Composer.
-What’s Composer?
+What's Composer?

-> It’s like NPM but for PHP.
-Manages your libraries, dependencies, and automates lots of boring stuff.
+> Composer is a dependency manager for PHP, similar to NPM for Node.js.
+It manages libraries, dependencies, and autoloading.

 1. Download the Composer Installer (Composer Setup).